TonyChengTW/cc-iaas-sdnms/docs/API-DESIGN-FAQ.md

 app/wsgi.py
 ```

-Q: Where is the main module which loads configuration file, creates `application` object, and launches dev http server if needed?
+Q: Where is the main module which creates `application` object?

 ```
 app/server.py

+The main module does:
+* loads configuration file
+* registers RESTful API routes
+* registers WSGI middlewares
+* launches dev http server if needed
 ```

 Q: How do we organize the backend via some sort of plugin mechanism?